matthewjwoodruff/summaries/summaries/mattson_2003_spareto.md

 Other s-Pareto Papers
 =====================

+The usage scenarios paper (Curtis, Hancock, and Mattson 2013) talks about formulation space exploration in an s-Pareto context.

 An earlier conference paper, (Christopher A Mattson and Messac 2002), is very similar but adds uncertainty.
 A paper in EO (Christopher A Mattson, Mullur, and Messac 2004) emphasizes "smart" frontiers that have variable density, with the most points in the regions of greatest tradeoff.
 It uses Practically Insignificant Tradeoff (PIT) to eliminate extra points.
 This is very similar to *ɛ* dominance, except you're culling from what should already be an evenly-distributed set, as produced by the normal constraint method, rather than incorporating the filter into optimization.
 In fact, these two approaches are compatible: you could do PIT elimination of points after the fact, and it's entirely possible that it would cull more points even if you used the same *ɛ*s.
 There are two points in my *ɛ* figure that would be de-duplicated under the PIT criteria.

 The bottom line for me is that the PIT filter makes more sense than *ɛ* dominance from a pure decision-making standpoint, because *ɛ* dominance can give you two points that are basically indistinguishable and PIT won't.
 Unfortunately, if you tried to apply PIT *during* optimization, you'd violate the diagonal-positive requirement by introducing an inconsistent dominance relation.
 I have an idea for harmonizing the methods: